abcdesktopio/docs/opsdocs/docs/faq/mongodb.md

   replicas: 3
 ```

-- In the `name: replica-manager`, update the variable `REPLICAS` with the same value
+- In the `name: replica-manager` container definition, update the `REPLICAS` environment variable to match the same value:

 ```yaml
  env: